abikirkham/abis-game/README.md

 ### View Category testing

-In the process of enhancing the game's functionality to include multiple categories, I made several adjustments to ensure a seamless user experience.
+In the process of enhancing the game's functionality to include multiple categories, I made several adjustments to create a better user experience.
 Initially, the game solely revolved around guessing words related to cocktails.
-However, to personalise the game and provide more variety, I decided to incorporate additional categories such as football players and clothing brands.
+However, to personalise the game and provide more variety, I decided to incorporate additional categories such as football players, clothing brands and more.

 To implement this feature, I first modified the data structure by renaming the constant from `words` to `categoriesWords` and expanded it to accommodate multiple categories.
 Each category now contains an array of words associated with it.